skittleson/SynthesizerAudio/README.md

 ﻿# Synthesizer Audio
-> Synthesize text to audio in a web app - this is an example how to setup a website to generate a text to audio WAV/MP3/OGG, then stream it for a browser client using HTML 5 audio controls.
+> Synthesize text to speech audio in a web app - this is a utility and example synthesize text to an audio format WAV/MP3/OGG, then stream it to a browser client using HTML5 audio tag.

+Inspired and battle tested for years from my initial tip: https://www.codeproject.com/tips/1031689/speaking-asp-net-website

 <!-- ## ✨ Demo